louisdcerda/JP-Morgan-Chase-Cybersecurity-SWE-Projects/README.md

 # JP-Morgan-Chase-Cybersecurity-SWE-Projects
-Three tasks from the jp Morgan chase cybersecurity software engineer internship program. included dataset manipulation, django and website security backing, and
+Three tasks from the jp Morgan chase cybersecurity software engineer internship program. included dataset manipulation, django and website security backing, and building a spam/ham email classifier that uses machine learning model from skLearn.